mrfritzg/fritzapiproject/README.md

 The purpose of this project is to build a website where you lookup Super Heroes/Villain information.
 While browsing the internet, I could only find Super Heroes/Villain websites that were limited to a single comic book universe, DC-only, Marvel-only, etc.
-This website combines Super Heroes/Villain Website from Marvel, DC and more!.
-The goal of this website is to make it to the number 1 site for all  Super Heroes/Villain information.
+This website combines Super Heroes/Villains data from Marvel, DC and more!.
+The goal of this website is to make it to the number 1 site for all  Super Heroes/Villains information.

 This is a project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).